 Why and how should you use evaluation in your practice?

-Evaluation is often overlooked in practice, however it is a crucial part of practice development and is a tool that all nurses should be aware of and be able to use.
-With the increasing pressures on healthcare resources and services, all nurses, irrespective of banding and seniority have a responsibility to review the nursing care they provide.
+Evaluation of service delivery is often overlooked in practice, however it is a crucial part of practice development and is a tool that all nurses should be aware of and be able to use.
+With the increasing pressures on healthcare resources and services, all nurses, irrespective of banding and seniority have a responsibility to review the wide nursing care they provide that goes beyond the evaluation of care provided to an individual patient or client.

-As a nurse you need to be able to evaluate what you do in order to find out what is working, and therefore what you should continue to do; as well as to identify what is working less well and needs to change.
+As a nurse you need to be able to undertake a wide evaluation of what you do in order to find out what is working, and therefore what you should continue to do; as well as to identify what is working less well and needs to change.
 Evaluation can therefore be on a small scale in terms of an individual nurse, or small team of nurses evaluating the care they provide to their patients.

 Through disseminating evaluation findings, nurses can contribute to developing the evidence base.
 This may be particularly important in an area of nursing where the evidence base is weak or unclear, or where the service being evaluated is using a new approach.